UX Designers

 How do you manage stakeholder expectations in UX design projects?

-To manage stakeholder expectations in UX design projects involves clear communication, the setting of realistic goals and continuous engagement.
-Start by clearly understanding and documenting stakeholder expectations.
-Discuss the project's scope, timelines, and deliverables upfront to ensure everyone is on the same page.
+To manage stakeholder expectations in UX design projects, it takes clear communication, the setting of realistic goals and continuous engagement.
+Start with clearly understanding and documenting stakeholders’ expectations.
+Discuss the project's scope, timelines and deliverables upfront to make sure everyone’s on the same page.

-Regularly update stakeholders on the project's progress.
-Use visual aids like wireframes, prototypes and user feedback reports to make updates more engaging and understandable.
-This transparency helps manage expectations and allows for timely adjustments.
+Regularly update stakeholders to fill them in on the project's progress.
+Use visual aids like wireframes, prototypes and user feedback reports to make updates more engaging and understandable—it’s transparency that helps manage expectations and makes for timely adjustments.

-Involve stakeholders in key stages of the design process, such as user research and testing.
-This inclusion helps them understand the rationale behind design decisions and fosters a sense of ownership and collaboration.
+Involve stakeholders in key stages of the design process—like user research and testing.
+This inclusion helps them understand the rationale that’s behind design decisions and nurtures a sense of ownership and collaboration.

-Be honest about what is achievable within the given constraints.
+Be honest about what’s achievable within the given constraints.
 If expectations are unrealistic, communicate this early and negotiate a feasible solution.
-Prioritize features and tasks together, focusing on user needs and project goals.
+Prioritize features and tasks together—focusing on user needs and project goals.

-Lastly, educate stakeholders about UX principles and the value of a user-centered design approach.
-This knowledge can align their expectations with the realities of the design process and its outcomes.
+Last—but not least—educate stakeholders about UX principles and the value of a user-centered design approach.
+This knowledge can get their expectations into line with the realities of the design process and its outcomes.

 Morgane Peng, Design Director at Societe Generale, explains common issues when designers deal with individuals who do not understand design: